apache/qpid-jms/qpid-jms-docs/Configuration.md

 These options apply to the behaviour of certain AMQP functionality.

-+ **amqp.idleTimeout** Controls the idle timeout in milliseconds after which the connection will be failed if the peer sends no AMQP frames.
++ **amqp.idleTimeout** The idle timeout in milliseconds after which the connection will be failed if the peer sends no AMQP frames.
 Default is 60000.

 ## Logging